Stone Soup Activity for Kids

-Read the story: Once you’re outdoors, show the book to the kids and ask, “What do you think stone soup is?
+, or just want to tell a version of the story to the kids, you can start by asking, “What do you think stone soup is?
 Do you think you’d like to eat stone soup?”
-Read the story or just take a picture walk, giving the highlights.
-As you read, pause to ask kids what they think about what’s going on.
+Then, watch, read or tell the story.
+As you go through the story, pause to ask kids what they think about what’s going on.
 For example, “Why do you think the villagers are hiding their food?”
 “Do you think they will really make soup out of stones?”

-Prep for the cooking: When story time’s over, ask the group, “How do you make stone soup?
+When story time’s over, ask kids, “How do you make stone soup?
 Should we try to make some?”
-Help kids recall that you need a fire, a pot, water and stones to get the soup started.
+Gently help kids recall that you need a fire, a pot, water and stones to get the soup started.
 Work together to make a “fire” (sticks in a pile will suffice).
-Produce a big pot (one for every 4 kids, if you’ve got a group).
+Produce a pot or bucket of some kind (one for every 4-6 kids, if you’ve got a group).
 Help kids fill their pails with water—they’ll each get to add some water to the pot.
 Then, hand each kid a stone to “plop” in the pot.
 Once kids put their stones into the water, they’re ready to make stone soup.

-Kids gather ingredients: Encourage kids to find good sticks for stirring.
-Then remind them that just like the people in the story, they will need to add other “foods” to make their soup “delicious.”
-To get them started, pinch a little grass and say something like, “Let’s pretend the grass is carrots.
+Remind them that just like the people in the story, they will need to add other “foods” to make their soup “delicious.”
+To get them started, pinch a little grass and say something like, “Ooo...we could pretend the grass is carrots.
+What do you think?
 These will make our soup even tastier.”
+Then, add your "carrots" to the pot.
+Welcome kids to find more ingredients.

 Why is this activity great for kids?